 A creamy white perianth with pointed and well separated petals.
-A large, frilled and flared, primrose yellow trumpet is the icing on the cake.
-Blooms early to mid season a whopping 10cm across.
+The large, frilled and flared, primrose yellow trumpet is the icing on the cake.
+Blooms early to mid season grow 10cm across.
 A robust choice.

 Great in the garden and a cinch to grow.
 We have trialled and tested these varieties to ensure they are good and hardy, and we are confident of their quality.
 They can be relied upon to produce masses of unfailing spring colour for many years to come.

 Don’t let the name throw you off, Garden Daffodils can also be grown in containers!

 You can take advantage of the large variety of Daffodils available to create a symphony of colours and textures in your garden or containers.
 Choose early mid and late flowering varieties to extend your show.

 Daffodils are easy and they like the simple things in life; plenty of sun and a well drained soil.

 Plant Daffodil bulbs three times as deep as the bulb is high, with the pointy end up.
 The depth will protect them from heat and soil erosion, as well as providing strength for the stem.
 Space your Daffodils 10cm or apart.
 You can allow more space if you are leaving the bulbs in to naturalise.
 Planting them closer will give a more dramatic display.
 We like to plant ours three to a hole to create instant effects.

 Once the flowering has finished you can remove the flower stem (this stops the plant focusing on seed production and will increase your bulb).